 Please use our Sign-up tool.

 CURRENT SPEAKING TUTORS

-Christine Jou ’20 is a junior concentrating in Computer Science on the Mind, Brain, and Behavior Track and living in Currier House.
+Christine Jou ’20 is a senior concentrating in Computer Science on the Mind, Brain, and Behavior Track and living in Currier House.
 Originally from Houston, Texas, Christine has a great love for temperatures below 80 degrees.
 Outside of class, she is involved in acapella, dance, Women in Computer Science, and Coding it Forward, but you’ll likely find her on a spontaneous food adventure or efficiently binge-watching a new Netflix show.
 Christine is excited to meet and work with students on campus that are looking to practice their public speaking.

 Avanti Nagral '20 is a junior in Adams House, studying Psychology and Global Health/Health Policy, and pursuing a degree with the Berklee College of Music.
 She is a singer/songwriter and performing artist, and has a lot of experience being on stage and dealing with crowds, having performed at venues across India, the US and Asia!
 She spent the first half of her life in Boston, and the second half in Bombay.
 She is also very passionate about global health, empowerment and women's issues, and loves mentoring, biking, baking and rom-coms.